 It’s a Date.

 You are meeting a stranger, possibly in a strange place.
-It makes sense to treat this like a blind date, because that is exactly what it is.
+It makes sense to treat, this like a blind date, because that is exactly what it is.
 Meet in a public place, and make sure someone knows where you are going and with whom.

 Be an Internet creep.
 Read everything you can about them online.
 Make sure you know their full name, and Google it.
-Look them up on Facebook, Mountainproject, 27 Crags, etc. Are they constantly looking for partners despite staying in the same location, possibly because no one wants to climb with them?
+Look them up on Facebook, Mountainproject, 27 Crags, etc. Are they constantly looking for partners, despite staying in the same location?
+Possibly because, no one wants to climb with them?
 Are they bragging or arguing in forums?
 Listen to your gut.

 Ask your mutual friends about them.
-It is surprising how many climbers we get to know over time, and how many climbers they each know, and it’s entirely possible to have mutual friends in common.
+It is surprising how many climbers we get to know over time.
+And how many climbers they each know, and it’s entirely possible to have mutual friends in common.
 Even the non-climbers can tell you something about their judgement.

 In advance of meeting, decide what is acceptable.

 By that I mean you should have a set of minimum safety considerations that you plan in advance, and stick to them.
 I am not going to tell you what level of risk you should accept, that’s up to you.
-For me, I expect that a partner knows about and is enthusiastic of doing standard quick safety checks (look at each other’s harnesses, knots, belay device, etc).
+For me, I expect that a partner knows about and is enthusiastic about doing standard quick safety checks (look at each other’s harnesses, knots, belay device, etc).
 Anyone who is not interested in this check or finds it silly or annoying (it takes all of 3 seconds) is disqualified.